parkinsons-toolkit/app-content/pages-content/treatments/who-may-be-involved.md

 </iframe>
 </div>

+- Healthcare professionals that are trained in issues with communication and swallowing.
+- They must be registered with the Health and Care Professions Council (HCPC) to work in the UK.
+- The role can be to:
+  - Diagnose and assess problems with communication or swallowing.
+  - Give treatment and teach strategies to deal with this
+  - Give advice on equipment or interventions that might be needed.
+- They can undergo further training to become an ‘Advanced Clinical Practitioner’.

 ### Therapy Assistants

 Also known as _Therapy Support Workers_ or _Rehabilitation Assistants_

-- They support the work of a registered therapist or dietitian, under their guidance.
-They may work across a range of therapy types at any one time.
-- They work in community services or hospitals, with much of the training being on the job.
-- Their role can be to:
-  - Work on exercises with people.
-  - Help people use aids and equipment.
-  - Weigh people or help to record food intake.

 <div class="video-container">
 <iframe